-- Versatile sub-contracting researcher across the whole qualitative process from desk research, depth interviews (F2F and telephone) and focus group moderation (including on-line) to analysis, reporting of findings and presentation.
+- Versatile sub-contracting researcher across the whole qualitative process from desk research/literature reviews, depth interviews (F2F, telephone and on-line) and focus group moderation (including on-line and asynchronous) to analysis and reporting of findings.

 - Some quantitative skills too, e.g. SPSS crosstabs, Excel Charts and Pivot Tables.

 - Available for short or long-term assignments, whatever matches your needs – just get in touch: email@example.com

 - Specialist in education and skills/learner experience research for ten years.
 This means that Caroline can easily diversify to broader areas of market research such as customer journey/customer experience research as she has often researched learner journeys/experiences of educational and training programmes.